ssenmosip/mosip-temp-documentation/MOSIP-PRD.md

 This API will support the following features
 * APIs for receiving packets
 * APIs for packet registration status
-* APIs for Manual Adjudication
+* APIs for Manual Verification
 [Refer wiki for more details](https://github.com/mosip/mosip/wiki/Registration-Processor-APIs)

 ## Internal APIs